DrSiemer/CodeMerger/README.md

 - **Customizable Prompts**: Configure a default prompt that is automatically prepended to your code when using the "Copy Merged" button.
 You can also set application-wide default intro and outro texts for the wrapper feature
 - **Customizable Wrapper Text**: Add project-specific text (like prompts or instructions) before and after the merged code block.
 You can easily load your predefined default prompts
 - **Drag & Drop Reordering**: Easily reorder the files in your merge list to control the final output structure
-- **Compact Mode**: A small, always-on-top, draggable window for quick copy-pasting that appears when the main window is minimized
+- **Compact Mode**: A small, always-on-top, draggable window for quick access to core functions that appears when the main window is minimized.
+It includes buttons for "Copy Wrapped," "Copy Merged," and "Paste."
 - **Recent Projects**: Quickly switch between your recent project folders
 - **Project Colors**: Assign a unique color to each project for easy identification in compact mode